twngo/privacytw/sopquestions.md

 • Does it include a partnership with the private sector - national or international?

 ### Voter registration
-~~Does your country have a biometric voter registration system?
- - What biometric data is recorded?
+~~Does your country have a biometric voter registration system?~~ ~~- What biometric data is recorded?~~
- - What company provides the technology?
+ ~~- What company provides the technology?
 Where are voter cards produced?
-Where is the database stored (nationally or internationally?)
+Where is the database stored (nationally or internationally?)~~
- - Has the database been used for any other purposes?
-Are voter ID cards used in other contexts, either officially or unofficially~~
+ ~~- Has the database been used for any other purposes?
+Are voter ID cards used in other contexts, either officially or unofficially~~~~

 ### SIM card registration
 Are there requirements to register SIM cards and other communications registration requirements?
 Is biometrics involved?

-### Sectoral initiatives
+## Sectoral initiatives
 The purpose of this section is to explore in more detail the issues with regard to privacy and data protection in areas that are relevant to life in the and emerging in each country.
 This could be related to government schemes launched with lots of publicity; initiatives